jcmdln/cugo/README.md

 NOTE: `cugo` is currently pre-alpha software that has no tests and little documentation.
-Please review this repository in it's entirety before using as you may experience undesired or undocumented behavior!
+Please review this repository in its entirety before usage, as you may experience undesired or undocumented behavior!

 ## About